noble-varghese/dynamofl/Readme.md

 npm install
 ```

 ## Configuration

-Modify the `dynamofl.yaml` file to configure your application settings.

-## Configuration

-Modify the `application/dynamofl.yml` file to configure your application settings.
+Modify the `dynamofl.yml` file to configure your application settings.

 ## Running the Application